-The PSBLAS library is internally implemented in a mixture of Fortran 77 and Fortran 95 [12] programming languages.
-A similar approach has been advocated by a number of authors, e.g. [11].
+The PSBLAS library is internally implemented in the Fortran 95 [14] programming language, with reuse and/or adaptation of some existing Fortran 77 software, and a handful of C routines.
+A similar approach has been advocated by a number of authors, e.g. [13].
 Moreover, the Fortran 95 facilities for dynamic memory management and interface overloading greatly enhance the usability of the PSBLAS subroutines.
 In this way, the library can take care of runtime memory requirements that are quite difficult or even impossible to predict at implementation or compilation time.
 In the current release we rely on the availability of the so-called allocatable extensions, specified in TR 15581.
 Strictly speaking they are outside the Fortran 95 standard; however they have been included in the Fortran 2003 language standard, and are available in practically all Fortran 95 compilers on the market, including the GNU Fortran compiler from the Free Software Foundation (as of version 4.2).
-The presentation of the PSBLAS library follows the general structure of the proposal for serial Sparse BLAS [6, 7], which in its turn is based on the proposal for BLAS on dense matrices [1, 2, 3].
+The presentation of the PSBLAS library follows the general structure of the proposal for serial Sparse BLAS [7, 8], which in its turn is based on the proposal for BLAS on dense matrices [12, 4, 5].